-The Willmar Police Department takes an active role in a variety of programs with residents and businesses to encourage a supportive relatonship with the community and work towards low crime in Willmar.
+The Willmar Police Department takes an active role in a variety of programs with residents and businesses to encourage a supportive relationship with the community and work towards low crime in Willmar.

 Coffee with the Cops

 Coffee with the Cops is an opportunity to reach out to the community with no agenda.
-Each month on a random date the WPD and a local business sponsors a time to gather with the public for coffee and conversation.
+Each month on a random date the WPD and local business sponsor a time to gather with the public for coffee and conversation.
 Come join us!I

-If you are a local business and would like to participat, please contact Sergeant Chad Nelson at firstname.lastname@example.org or (320) 214-6700 extension 3107.
+If you are a local business and would like to participate, please contact Sergeant Chad Nelson at firstname.lastname@example.org or (320) 214-6700 extension 3107.

 National Night Out